copiousfreetime/libsql-ruby/README.md

 ## INSTALL

 * `gem install libsql`
+* `bundle add libsql`

 ## DESCRIPTION

-libsql embeds the [libsql](https://libsql.org/) fork of the SQLite database engine as a ruby extension.
+libsql embeds the libsql fork of the SQLite database engine as a ruby extension.
 There is no need to install libsql separately.

 Look in the examples/ directory to see